Thursday, 24 October 2019

 Side Effects of Alligator Pepper

-There are no recorded side effects of the alligator pepper, however, pregnant and lactating mothers are encouraged not to consume it based on the following reasons; An experiment by Inegbenebor et al., (2009) show that high dosage of alligator pepper administered to pregnant rats led to the termination of their first trimester pregnancies.
+There are no recorded side effects of the alligator pepper, however, pregnant and lactating mothers are encouraged not to consume it based on the following reasons; An experiment by Inegbenebor et al., (2009) showed that high dosage of alligator pepper administered to pregnant rats led to the termination of their first trimester pregnancies.
 Based on this report, pregnant women in their first trimester are highly recommended to refrain from eating the alligator pepper in other to avoid miscarriages.
 Uloneme et al., (2014) agree that lactating mothers should avoid taking alligator pepper in high quantities as it can reduce the prolactin secretion.
 Prolactin is a hormone released from the pituitary gland that stimulates milk production after childbirth.
 No doubt that breast milk is essential for newborn babies as it offers them immunity and nutrition before they are of age to easily eat and digest solid foods.